tkdguy/landing/src/pages/docs/custom-games.md

 <Alert variant="tip">

-Plutonium worked hard to use the original invite system in T6 and T5.
-Inviting a friend should now work out of the box for a lot of players.
+On T6 and T5 most players should be able to invite people out of the box.
+In case it doesn't work you will have to take extra steps just like before.
+On T4 and IW5 you may need to take extra steps to be able to join your friends.

 </Alert>